 Recommended Beginner Snakes

 These are all reasonably sized, fairly easy to care for, and tend to be quite docile snakes to care for as pets.
-They are also easy to find from a breeder or at a reptile show since they are quite popular and include:
+These ones are also easy to find from a breeder or at a reptile show since they are quite popular:

 Snakes for Beginners to Avoid